UnwrappedDesign/oxbow/src/content/simple/getting-started.md

 ## Typography

-For typography we using Inter, but we have customized and added stylistic sets.
+For typography we are using Inter, but we have customized and added stylistic sets.

 You can grab the CDN from Rasmus website.
 ```html